oliverjam/oliverjames-v4/blog/simple-next-sites.md

 ---
+kind: article
 title: Building boring websites with Next.js
 date: 2021-07-24T00:00:00.000Z
 tags: ["web", "react", "next.js"]
----
+intro: |
   So Next.js is a great framework for working with React.
 It comes with a bunch of stuff configured out of the box that you really don't want to worry about when you're starting a project.
 However it has inherited a major problem from the wider React ecosystem: it massively overcomplicates making what should be a simple bloody website.
+---

 If you're just interested in how to use Next.js for simple forms you can [jump to that section](#a-better-way).
 First I'm going to rant a little about the current state of web development.